Random Access Channel Coding in the Finite Blocklength Regime: Problem Setup

-A \emph{memoryless symmetric random access channel} (henceforth called simply a RAC) is a memoryless channel with 1 receiver and an unknown number of transmitters.
+A \emph{stationary, memoryless, symmetric, random access channel} (henceforth called simply a RAC) is a memoryless channel with one receiver and an unknown number of transmitters.
 It is described by a family of stationary, memoryless MACs

-each indexed by a number of transmitters, $k$; the maximal number of transmitters is $K$ for some $K \leq \infty$.
+each indexed by a number of transmitters, $k$; the maximal number of transmitters is $K \leq \infty$.
 When $k = 0$, no transmitters are active; we discuss this case separately below.
 For $k \geq 1$, the $k$-transmitter MAC has input alphabet $\cX^k$, output alphabet $\cY_k$, and conditional distribution $P_{Y_k | X_{[k]}}$.
 When $k$ transmitters are active, the RAC output is $Y=Y_k$.
-By assumption, the impact of a channel input on the channel output is independent of the transmitter from which it comes; therefore each channel in \eqref{eq:collection} is assumed to be \emph{permutation-invariant} \cite{polyanskiy2017perspective}, giving
+The input and output alphabets $\mathcal{X}$ and $\mathcal{Y}_k$ can be abstract.